rinnocenti/innocenti-openlock/README.md

 A chat card will be created with the results, including the indication if player has the key (if the lock has one, the player has the correct one and passed the perception test for looking for).

+Update: Now whenever an attempt to search for a lock is made, a roll will be requested, even if it does not have a lock, so that the player does not know on the first attempt that there is not a lock.

 ### Macro 2: Open Chest
 * Makes an attempt to open the chest.
 * If the player has permission for that chest or has the key to it, the chest will be opened immediately.
 Otherwise, a dialog will be displayed for ways to open the chest, using stranght check or using thieves'tools(player need to have in your inventary).